Permit-Ready Architectural Plans in the DMV: What You Actually Need for Approval

 If not, the process drags out.

 You can check specific requirements directly with your local county, like the Fairfax County Government permit guidelines.
+For commercial projects, timelines can vary based on scope, review comments, and how complete the plans are.
+See our guide on how long a commercial building permit takes in Fairfax County.

 _____________________________________________________________________________________________________